-The spindles of all values shall be installed perpendicular to the road surface.
-Square value spindle caps complying with SD 420 shall be installed on all spindles.
-Sluice value spindle caps shall not be set less than 100mm below the finished level.
+The spindles of all valves shall be installed perpendicular to the road surface.
+Square valve spindle caps complying with SD 420 shall be installed on all spindles.
+Sluice valve spindle caps shall not be set less than 100mm below the finished level.